opea-project/GenAIComps/comps/retrievers/langchain/vdms/README.md

 Overall, this microservice provides robust backend support for applications requiring efficient similarity searches, playing a vital role in scenarios such as recommendation systems, information retrieval, or any other context where precise measurement of document similarity is crucial.

+# Visual Data Management System (VDMS)
+VDMS is a storage solution for efficient access of big-”visual”-data that aims to achieve cloud scale by searching for relevant visual data via visual metadata stored as a graph and enabling machine friendly enhancements to visual data for faster access.

+VDMS offers the functionality of VectorDB.
+It provides multiple engines to index large number of embeddings and to search them for similarity.
+Based on the use case, the engine used will provide a tradeoff between indexing speed, search speed, total memory footprint, and search accuracy.

+VDMS also supports a graph database to store different metadata(s) associated with each vector embedding, and to retrieve them supporting a large variety of relationships ranging from simple to very complex relationships.

+In Summary, VDMS supports:

+K nearest neighbor search
+Euclidean distance (L2) and inner product (IP) Libraries for indexing and computing distances: TileDBDense, TileDBSparse, FaissFlat (Default), FaissIVFFlat, Flinng Embeddings for text, images, and video
+Vector and metadata searches
+Scalabity to allow for definition of different relationships across the metadata

 # 🚀1.
 Start Microservice with Python (Option 1)

 To start the retriever microservice, you must first install the required python packages.